Nigerian Tax System 2026

 Capital Gains Tax (CGT) Restructured 2026

-Tax on profit from disposing of assets — property, shares, land, or businesses.
-Companies now pay 30%; individuals pay at their personal income tax rate.
+Tax on profit from disposing of assets.
+Companies now pay 30%; individuals pay at their PIT progressive rate.
 The old flat 10% rate is abolished.

 Asset Disposal Details